weyvern/wdg010-wbs-cs-blog-api/README.md

 - Hash the password using a library like `bcrypt` before inserting in the database!
 - Do NOT return the password in the `auth/me` endopoint
-- You can return the token as a cookie or in the body and then store it in browser storage, both have their pro and cons
+- You can return the token as a cookie or in the body and then store it in browser storage, both have their pros and cons